Rajagopalr3/APIServiceLibrary/README.md

 # Minimized API Service Library
    This is a optimized custom library for server communication.
-References taken from Official VOLLEY library.
+References taken from VOLLEY library.
    We can reduce the code for making api calls when using this library.
 All references are taken from Google's Official Volley.

 # Features:

    1. Added custom listeners to handle the responses in easy way
-   2. Added Progress bar when getting response from server.(can disable by passing false in request parameter)
+   2. Added Progress bar when getting response from server.(can disable by passing false in request)
-   3. Success and Failure are captured in Logcats(Log.Info)
+   3. Success and Failure response are captured in Logcats(Log.Info)
-   4. Circular imageview implemented in NetworkImageView.(NetworkImageView is from volley)
+   4. Circular imageview
-   5. Used API TAGS to identify multiple requests from single activity.
+   5. Used API TAGS to identify multiple requests on single activity.
-   6. Added ResponseHeaders params in response
+   6. Added ResponseHeaders in response
    7. File upload